alaahag/c_wait/README.md

 When the task is complete: the script will exit successfully (else exits with failure).</h4>

 <h3>Where can I use this script?</h3>
-<h4>When you want to initialize a server + db (with Kubernetes or Docker), but you don't want to let the server run before DB-connection (or else: the server will fail on initialization).</h4>
+<h4>When you want to initialize a server + db (Kubernetes or Docker for example), but you don't want to let the server run before DB-connection up (or else: the server will fail on initialization).</h4>

 --------------------